apacjessie/prosperna-ecom-test/README.md

 ![AddModify](screenshot/addmodify.png)
 ![Modal](screenshot/addproduct.png)
 ![404](screenshot/404.png)

-# To do
-- Test the application
-- Containerize the application using Docker

 # Conclusion
 A fully functional fullstack web application that used modern technologies for faster development and user-friendly ui design.
 As of now i did not tested the application yet. but will still update this repo.